 We accept unsolicited scripts for the Mainstage and The Forge from 1 January to 28 February each year.
 Not only is this to help us manage workflow, we believe it helps those playwrights who like a deadline.
 We work closely with Playmarket and accept plays from Playmarket all year around.

-Unless you are based in Canterbury, you must have had at least one play already presented if you don’t have an agent.
+Unless you are based in Canterbury or you have an agent, you must have had at least one play already presented.

 While we treat each work as an individual work of art, some things we consider are: